theNewDynamic/coosbay-1/site/content/sitepages/sportsman-show-giveaway.md

 ## Sportsman's Gift Basket

-Enter to win this basket of great gifts we’ve collected just for this show. _No purchase necessary.
-Must be 21 or over to enter.
+Enter to win this basket of great gifts we’ve collected just for this show. _Must be 21 or over to enter.
 No cash value._

 ### Adventure Coast Grand Prize*